zackarno/ssd_aok/README.md

 After cycling through each record, the resulting object is a list of two data frames.
-The first data frame is the same list used as the input with the additional column “action” where action=1 means fix dataset with new settlement and 2 means this is a new settlement.
+The first data frame is the same list used as the input with the additional column “action” where action=1 means fix data set with new settlement and 2 means this is a new settlement.
 The second data frame is the auto-generated cleaning log for all records where the user decided to fix the settlement with a settlement from the master